cds-ruc/RoBin/README.md

 make -j
 ```

-**Note that our code modifications for profiling have no impact on index performance when building without this flag.**
+**Note that our code modifications for profiling have no impact on index performance when building without this flag for benchmark test.**

 Run profiling script:
 ```shell